 Do I need a spare room?

-Short Breaks carers only need to make a room available when the child comes to stay.
+Short Breaks carers only need to provide a room when the child stays.

 What if my home is rented?